hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 * `grain` switch grain simulation on or off
 * `size` scale the grain size
 * `uniform` uniformity of the grains as seen through the pixels.
 1.0 means no variation at all
-* `enlarger` mode of exposing the paper: output straight film negative or resize output
+* `enlarger` mode of exposing the paper: output straight film negative or resize output. careful with 4x, it requires a lot of memory!
 * `filter m` when exposing the print paper, dial in this share of magenta filter
 * `filter y` when exposing the print paper, dial in this share of yellow filter
 * `tune m` fine tune the magenta filter. think of this as a red/green tint